roman-milk/roman-milk.github.io/younger-tighter-better.md

+===

- ****** Younger, Tighter, Better ****** byTheTalkMan© Watching such slutty, nasty girls taking it so rough, seeing them treat cocks with such loving worship, seeing them take it hard in every hole, hearing them spit such dirty talk... it was like discovering there was a whole new world out there.
+Watching such slutty, nasty girls taking it so rough, seeing them treat cocks with such loving worship, seeing them take it hard in every hole, hearing them spit such dirty talk... it was like discovering there was a whole new world out there.
 He couldn't get enough.

  As the filth ratcheted up, Evan got more and more into it.
 This came to a peak when watching the scenes featuring men cheating on their wives, cheating with hotter, sexier, bustier and by all visual standards, better women.
 There was just something so sizzlingly hot about that.
 Just ignoring all the things that makes an actual marriage function, the meshing of two hearts, two personalities.
 Sure, looks played a part, but what brought two people together was whether they were kindred spirits.
 But to ignore all that, to trade that all in for a woman who is simply cosmetically superior, a woman who is more gorgeous, has much bigger, much better breasts, a rounder juicier ass, longer, firmer legs... being that irresponsible, being that reckless... it was a huge turn-on for the sheltered married man.